weaponizedPi/Cup-O-WiFi/README.md

 *wifiphisher/bin/wifiphsiher --noextensions --logging -e 'SomeESSID' -p sso_login*

 Check to see if a AP named 'SomeESSID' is available and the SSO page comes up after connecting.
-If all works, then execute the wifiPhisherAttack.py wrapper with the ESSID.lst present in the same folder.
+If all works, then execute the wifiPhisherAttack.py wrapper with the ESSID.lst present in the same folder. *NOTE: Some Android Devices do not display the captive portal for SSO, to fix, request a non-cahced page such as test.com in the browser to get SSO to come up.
+Its a wifiPhisher issue.*

 # RasPi Boot